verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] I have learned to code in python.
 World domination is not too far.
 - [ ] This fits in the gentle slope of your neck
 - [ ] unstoppable force meets an immovable object
+- [ ] please be patient with me, everything i learned in childhood was wrong